AkshayGadekar/bulkExportCSV/README.md

     'total_records' => total records exported
-    'total_jobs' => total jobs required to export CSV 'completed_jobs' => when export CSV starts, this column gets updated with number of completed jobs 'export_status' => export status of CSV as 'InProgress', 'Completed' or 'Error' 'each_jobs_time' => time taken by each job processed 'average_jobs_time' => average time all jobs taken 'error' => Exception error if any job fails or 'call_on_csv_success' or 'call_on_csv_failure' methods threw exception
+    'total_jobs' => total jobs required to export CSV 'completed_jobs' => when export CSV starts, this column gets updated with number of completed jobs 'export_status' => export status of CSV as 'InProgress', 'Completed', 'Error' or 'Cancelled' 'each_jobs_time' => time taken by each job processed 'average_jobs_time' => average time all jobs taken 'error' => Exception error if any job fails or 'call_on_csv_success' or 'call_on_csv_failure' methods threw exception